 The Inside the Volcano tour only runs from May 10 to October 31.
 If you choose this tour, please note that you are not allowed to wear cotton or jeans as the outer layer during your trip to the Þríhnjúkagígur volcano tour.
 Please wear suitable waterproof clothes and sturdy hiking shoes for this trip.
 The crater is always about 5–6°C (42–43°F) inside, so it is important to keep warm and dry.

 The Þríhnjúkagígur volcano tour involves a hike of approximately 3 km (2 miles) each way.
 The walk usually takes around 45–50 minutes (depending on the condition of people in the group).
 A guide will be with you at all times during the walk.

-Some optional activities might need either a valid driver's license, or you might need to send additional information to your travel planner.
-Please note that you might need to present medical documents should you choose to go snorkelling.
-Please be aware that boat tours on the glacier lagoon from May to October each year.
+Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
+Please note that you might need to present medical documents should you choose to go snorkeling.
+Please note that boat tours on the glacier lagoon from May to October each year.

-Please be aware that your itinerary may have to be rearranged to fit your arrival date and time better.
+Please be aware that your itinerary may have to be rearranged to better fit your arrival date and time.

 Dormitory beds with shared bathrooms in guesthouses or hostels, such as HI Hostels.
 Located in the capital region.
 Breakfast is not included.